 Like most humans on this planet, chocolate is a weakness of mine.
 And why wouldn’t it be?
 It’s delicious, sweet, and lovely, and it won’t leave you, taking the expensive rug that really “tied the room together” and hawking it to feed a different kind of weakness, but I digress.
-It turns out there are benefits of Cocoa that I didn’t know about.
+There are benefits of Cocoa that I didn’t know about.

 Benefits of Cocoa on your Body

-If you are curious, antioxidants are compounds made by plants to stop their cells from “premature destruction” caused by exposure to heat, air, moisture, and light.
+If you are curious, plants use antioxidants to stop their cells from “premature destruction” caused by heat, air, moisture, and light exposure.
 These antioxidants do the same for your body as well!
-They protect the body from premature aging and help to reduce the likeliness of some illnesses.
+They protect the body from premature aging and help reduce some illnesses’ likeliness.

 Cocoa Benefits on the Brain